 A driver was fined £90 for leaving a McDonald’s car park, which raises a few points on the face of it that you are powerless to deal with.

-I have published a few blogs on parking tickets to shine a spotlight on this.
 You will find these blogs an interesting read;

 The rental firm was billed by the car park operator and the money was deducted from the driver’s credit card account with an administration fee for processing the payment.